Aerial-View-on-Zermatt-Valley-and-Matterhorn-Peak-in-the-Morning-Switzerland

 The Swiss Alps stretch all the way from Lake Geneva to the Austrian border!
 That’s a huge area, packed with charming villages, each offering something unique.
 Since there are so many places to stay, we’ve broken it down into three regions, Jungfrau, Valais, and Graubünden, and highlighted the top two or three towns in each, depending on whether you prefer an upscale stay or authentic mountain charm.

 Most people picture the upscale resort town of St. Moritz in Graubünden when they think of the Swiss Alps, and yes, while it’s a big part of it (and one of the most expensive areas), there are lots of other towns with just as stunning scenery that won’t drain your wallet.
-Some regions, like the Jungfrau, can be busier, so if you want to feel like the mountains are yours, we suggest exploring side trails or quieter villages.
+Some areas, like Grindelwald and Zermatt, can be busier, so if you want to feel like the mountains are yours, we suggest exploring side trails or quieter villages.
 Trust us, most of the time it’s those paths that lead to the most breathtaking views, and sometimes even better experiences than the famous spots.

 Best of all, almost all these Alpine towns are connected by trains and buses, so you don’t need a car.
 Many are strictly pedestrian, and wandering around is peaceful and easy.

-• Jungfrau Region – Best for first-timers Perfect for skiing and exploring, this area includes Grindelwald plus the pedestrian-only villages of Mürren and Wengen, where you can stroll around without worrying about traffic.
-Hotel Bernerhof Grindelwald makes a great base to check out the area, with a terrace that comes with some of the best views of the Eiger mountains.
+• Grindelwald – Best for first-timers Perfect for skiing and hiking, with easy connections, Grindelwald is one of the more popular Alpine towns to base yourself in.
+Hotel Bernerhof Grindelwald makes a great base for exploring the area, with a terrace offering some of the best views of the Eiger mountains.

-• Graubünden – Best for luxury & outdoor adventure- For a luxury stay in the Swiss Alps, this scenic region is hard to beat, especially with upscale resorts like St. Moritz and Davos.
+• St Mortiz – Best for high-end adventure travelers – For a luxury stay in the Swiss Alps, this scenic region is hard to beat, especially with upscale resorts like St. Moritz.
 Hotel San Gian blends modern comforts with great food, right at the foot of the mountains in the heart of St. Moritz.

 Important Tip